Parathyroid Hormone PTH Intact And Calcium

-What is this test used for?
+What is the PTH Intact Test used for?

-An intact PTH and calcium test tells us the amount of parathyroid hormone released by the parathyroid gland, which with blood calcium can be used to identify conditions like;
+An intact PTH and calcium test tells us the amount of parathyroid hormone released by the parathyroid gland, which with blood calcium, can be used to identify conditions like;

 If blood calcium levels are low, they stimulate the parathyroid glands to secrete more PTH.
 Conversely, high blood calcium levels cause the parathyroid glands to lower their production of PTH.

-Your doctor can order an intact PTH and calcium test if you are suspected of a condition involving the parathyroid gland.
+Your doctor can order an PTH Intact and calcium test if you are suspected of a condition involving the parathyroid gland.
 Your doctor can also suggest this test if your previous blood calcium tests were not normal or you are having symptoms of hypercalcemia or hypocalcemia.
 The signs and symptoms of hypercalcemia include;

 - Intense thirst.